hem210/astro-ai/README.md

 ## Installing and Running Locally

+You can also run the Gradio app locally by following the instructions in [RUN_GRADIO.md](RUN_GRADIO.md).

-Run the following commands in your terminal to setu things up.
-By default the backend will be running at: http://127.0.0.1:8000
+Run the following commands in your terminal to set things up.
+By default the backend will be running at: http://127.0.0.1:8000.
+This is the older version of the API endpoints.

 Also, this application was compiled with Python v3.11.9.
 So any version equal or above it will be fine.
 ```